Kode-n-Rolla/zombie-game/README.md

 ![coverage-functional-plus-security-tests.png](assets/coverage-functional-plus-security-tests.png)

-Despite a no delta, the second version significantly increases confidence.
+Even with little or no coverage delta, the second version significantly increases confidence.

 ---